 14) Entrants may submit up to 1 feature and 1 short or 2 shorts.

-15) The preferred method of film submission is via online screener.
+15) The preferred method of film submission is via an online screener.
 Dropbox files, Vimeo links, YouTube links, etc. are all acceptable.

 16) If selected, submitted films must be made available via a digital file.
 Downloadable links or file transfers are acceptable.
 Hi-Res files are preferred.